aionnetwork/aion-docs/kernel/management/genesis-block.en.md

 ### `difficulty`

 The difficulty field allows the network to determine the block rate.
-It is initialized with a low value 0x64 so that the test network can find its natural difficulty level.
+It is initialized with a low-value 0x64 so that the test network can find its natural difficulty level.

 ### `energyLimit`

-Each transaction in each block requires a dynamic amount of energy. energyLimit is the upper bound that limits the number of transactions included in a block.
+Each transaction in each block requires a dynamic amount of energy. `energyLimit` is the upper bound that limits the number of transactions included in a block.

 ### `extraData`